 \item [(ii)] $1-\lim \limits_{n\longrightarrow \infty}\dfrac{\nu(n,\mathbb{N}\setminus\mathbb{H})}{\nu(n,\mathbb{N})}=\mathcal{D}(\mathbb{H}_{\mathcal{C}(\infty)})$.

-\item [(iii)] If $|\mathbb{H}|<\infty$ then $\mathcal{D}(\mathbb{H}_{\mathcal{C}(\infty)})=0$. \end{enumerate} \end{proposition}
+\item [(iii)] If $|\mathbb{H}|<\infty$, then $\mathcal{D}(\mathbb{H}_{\mathcal{C}(\infty)})=0$. \end{enumerate} \end{proposition}

-\begin{proof} It is easy to see that the first part of \textbf{Property} $(i)$ and $(iii)$ are both easy consequences of the definition of density of points on the CoP $\mathcal{C}(n)$ and Proposition \ref{inequality}.
-We establish the second part of property $(i)$ and \textbf{Property} $(ii)$, which is the less obvious case.
-We observe by the uniqueness of the axes of CoPs that we can write
+\begin{proof} We observe that the first part of \textbf{Property} $(i)$ and $(iii)$ are easy consequences of the definition of density of points on the CoP $\mathcal{C}(n)$ and Proposition \ref{inequality}.
+We establish the second part of the \textbf{Property} $(i)$ and \textbf{Property} $(ii)$, which is the less obvious case.
+We observe that, by the uniqueness of the axes of CoPs, we can write

 and $(ii)$ follows immediately.
-The second part of $(i)$ follows from the above expression and exploiting the inequality
+The second part of $(i)$ follows from the above expression using the inequality

 \end{proof}